Sérgio Mamberti

 Sérgio Duarte Mamberti (22 April 1939 – 3 September 2021) was a Brazilian actor, filmmaker, painter, writer, and politician.

 Biography

 Sérgio Mamberti was born in Santos, São Paulo.
-He was a graduate of the School of Dramatic Arts of São Paulo, and has been a playwright for more than 50 years.
-He is brother of the actor Cláudio Mamberti.
+He was a graduate of the School of Dramatic Arts of São Paulo, and went on to a career as a playwright which lasted more than 50 years.
+He was the brother of the actor Cláudio Mamberti.

-Affiliated to the Workers' Party (PT), Sérgio occupied, during the Lula and Dilma Governments, several positions within the Brazilian Ministry of Culture:
+Affiliated to the Workers' Party (PT), Mamberti occupied several positions during the Lula and Dilma Governments, within the Brazilian Ministry of Culture: